 As a director, Chris Moukarbel knows how to mix things up.
 He takes us from a meltdown Gaga has on the set of “American Horror Story” to a close encounter with fans to an outdoor performance for the Democratic National Committee to a family christening to Gaga accidentally smashing Mark Ronson’s car in the parking lot to a recording session with Florence Welch of Florence and the Machine to a planning session with Gaga’s fashion consultants (“We’ve seen me fuckin’ glamorous for 10 years — it’s boring!”) to her preparation for her Super Bowl halftime show, an event that she regards with a touching degree of awe.

 At one point she says that she welcomes the passage of time, that she’s only too happy to think of herself turning into “this old rock-star lady.”
 A comment like that is the sound of sanity.
 But now that she has made a movie that exposes herself, she should really do a concert film, a meticulously orchestrated one that, like “Stop Making Sense,” could bring the form to a new pitch of creative excitement.
-“Five Foot Two” shows you Lady Gaga evolving — but more than that it shows you that she’s only just getting started.
-That’s what can happen when you’re born this way.
+“Five Foot Two” shows you Lady Gaga evolving — but more than that, it shows you that she’s only just getting started.
+That’s what happens when you’re born this way.